Hudson County, New Jersey: The British and early America

 By 1675, the Treaty of Westminster finalized the transfer and the area became part of the British colony of East Jersey, in the administrative district of Bergen Township.
 The county's seat was transferred to Hackensack in 1709, after Bergen County was expanded west.
 Small villages and farms supplied the burgeoning city of New York, across the river, notably with oysters from the vast beds in the Upper New York Bay, and fresh produce, sold at Weehawken Street, in Manhattan.
-During the American Revolutionary War the area was under British control which included garrisons at Bulls Ferry and the fort at Bergen Neck.
+During the American Revolutionary War, the area was under British control which included garrisons at Bulls Ferry and the fort at Bergen Neck.
 Colonialist troops used the heights to observe enemy movements.
 The Battle of Paulus Hook, a surprise raid on a British fortification in 1779, was seen as a victory and morale booster for revolutionary forces.
 Many downtown Jersey City streets bear the name of military figures Mercer, Greene, Wayne, and Varick among them.
 Weehawken became notorious for duels, including the nation's most famous between Alexander Hamilton and Aaron Burr in 1804.
 Border conflicts for control of the waterfront with New York (which claimed jurisdiction to the high water line and the granting of ferry concessions) restricted development though some urbanization took place in at Paulus Hook and Hoboken, which became a vacation spot for well-off New Yorkers.
-The Morris Canal, early steam railroads, and the development of the harbor stimulated further growth.
+The Morris Canal, early steam railroads, and the development of New York Harbor stimulated further growth.
 In September 1840, Hudson County was created by separation from Bergen County and annexation of some Essex County lands, namely New Barbadoes Neck.
 During the 19th century, Hudson played an integral role in the Underground Railroad, with four routes converging in Jersey City.